Jjschwartz/NetworkAttackSimulator/docs/source/community/distributing.rst

    # upload latest distribution builds to pypi
    # this will ask for PyPi username and password
    python -m twine upload dist/* --skip-existing

+4. Login to https://pypi.org/ and verify latest version is added correctly.
+5. Visit https://networkattacksimulator.readthedocs.io/en/latest/index.html and check documentation has updated correctly (make sure to refresh browser cache to ensure your looking at the latest version.)